Fast and Accurate Diagnosis of Chlamydia and Gonorrhea

-- Cepheid's Xpert® GBS test is the only in vitro diagnostic test to fully meet CDC criteria for rapid intrapartum GBS testing.
+- Cepheid's Xpert® GBS test is the only in vitro diagnostic test to fully meet the GBS European consensus criteria for rapid intrapartum GBS testing5.
 With results in less than an hour, Xpert GBS delivers 91.9% sensitivity and 95.6% specificity.

 On-demand molecular testing — an ideal solution: